sol-sk/GIT_Obsidian/W2024/W2024T2/PSYC 365/PSYC 365.md

 [[Class2_365_2025.pdf]]
-[[Raff How to read and understand a scientific paper a guide for non-scientists|Raff how to read]] [[Cognitive Neuroscience_ A Very Short Introduction-Passingham.pdf|Passingham Ch2]] why did we come LOL he doesn't post slides till the start of class to make sure ppl come and yk what. i wuoldnt have
+[[Raff How to read and understand a scientific paper a guide for non-scientists|Raff how to read]] [[Cognitive Neuroscience_ A Very Short Introduction-Passingham.pdf|Passingham Ch2]]